Melilli

-Melilli (Sicilian: Miliddi) is a comune (municipality) in the Province of Syracuse, Sicily (southern Italy), located about 190 km southeast of Palermo and about 20 km northwestern of Syracuse.
+Melilli (Sicilian: Miliḍḍi) is a comune (municipality) in the Province of Syracuse, Sicily (southern Italy), located about 190 km southeast of Palermo and about 20 km northwestern of Syracuse.

 Geography

 Melilli stands at about 310 m above sea level close to the Monti Climiti chain, overlooking the Megara bay and the industrial district of Augusta-Priolo.

 Melilli borders the following municipalities: Augusta, Carlentini, Priolo Gargallo, Syracuse, Sortino.

 History

 The human presence in the area is attested since the Bronze Age.
 Its strategic situation between the major cities of Augusta and Syracuse has played a critical role in its growth.
 In the feudal age, it became a dominion of the Augusta County.

 It managed to revive after two devastating quakes in 1542 and 1693.
 Since 1842 it has been an autonomous city.

 Main sights

 The Chiesa Madre San Nicolò Vescovo (Mother Church of St Nicolas, Bishop of Myra), dedicated to Saint Nicholas, has a ceiling painted with the Triumph of the Faith by Olivo Sozzi.